 MS in Biomedical Informatics Admissions

-The application for the MS in Biomedical Informatics program incoming class of 2019 opens on August 1, 2018.
+The application for the MS in Biomedical Informatics program incoming class of 2019 is open.

 Successful applicants to our program have a bachelor’s degree from an accredited institution in a computational or quantitative science, such as computer science, mathematics, statistics, or engineering, or in a basic science, including biology, physics, or genetics.